puffscoin/ens/docs/implementers.rst

 Interacting with ENS offchain
 =============================

-A Javascript library, ethereum-ens_, is available to facilitate reading and writing ENS from offchain.
+A Javascript library, puffscoin-ens_, is available to facilitate reading and writing ENS from offchain.
 This section will be updated as libraries for more languages become available.

 Normalising and validating names
 ================================